NoException - Exception handlers for Java

 Get NoException from Maven Central:

 Or clone sources from GitHub or Bitbucket.
-Don't forget to configure your build for Java 8+.
+Don't forget to configure your build for Java 11+.
+Last version compatible with Java 8 was 1.6.2.
 Sources and binaries are distributed under Apache License 2.0.

 Why?